Jozzeh/react-folder-structure/README.md

 ## Testing
 Unit testing in React & React Native is commonly done with jest.
-In the __tests__ folder, the structure of the src folder is largely copied.
+In each component/reducer/... folder is the test of that component/reducer/...
 It makes finding a unit test for a component very easy.
 Depending on the need for more types of testing, other libraries can be added...
 Some working together with Jest.

 ## Mocking